 When I was growing up in America, I knew the Czech composer Antonin Dvorak (1841-1904) only from his Symphony No. 9 “From the New World”.

 Much later I learned that Dvorak had also composed ten operas.
-I have seen one of these, Rusalka, several times in recent years at the Frankfurt Opera.
+I have seen one of these, Rusalka, several times at the Frankfurt Opera and more recently at the Flemish Opera in Antwerp, Belgium.

 My photos in this post are from 2016, I revised the text in 2017.